Types of Degrees Graphic Communications Majors Are Getting

 |Hispanic or Latino||32|

-Graphic Communication appeals to people across the globe.
+Students from other countries are interested in Graphic Communication, too.
 About 51.3% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea